max-hill/virus-project/analysis/snappnet-subset/readme.md

-There are three subset, where DataSet0 ann DataSetA return the networks, and DataSetB returns trees.
+There are three subsets, where DataSet0 ann DataSetA return the networks, and DataSetB returns trees.